sarahtelford/Distributed-Systems-assignment-2/README.md

   ```

 # Other notes
-Tried to implement heartbeat from GETclient but was having an issue that the aggregation server was hanging when a heartbeat was sent.
+- Tried to implement heartbeat from GETclient but was having an issue that the aggregation server was hanging when a heartbeat was sent.
 I have left the code related code in the client and aggregation server, but it is never utilised.

+- I was having some issues with the testing and mocking the connections.
+I really did try!

+- The 3rd test on the GETclient is getting the exact expected result but for whatever reson it is reuring as not equal (even through the output is exactly the same)